 We want employees to be great independent decision makers, and to only consult their manager when they are unsure of the right decision.
 The leader's job at every level is to set clear context so that others have the right information to make generally great decisions.

 We tell people not to seek to please their boss.
 Instead, seek to serve the business.

-We do not seek to preserve our culture — we seek to improve it.
 Every person who joins us helps to shape and evolve the culture further.
 We find new ways to accomplish more together.